ronnieb-droid/c_to_py/README.md

 # c_to_py
-program that takes an input C program and transforms it into its equivalent python code.
+Program that takes an input C program and transforms it into its equivalent python code.